-Notre Dame is one of the top tourist attractions in Paris, and I had visited it in previous trips.
-But this time I wanted to experience Notre Dame differently.
+Even if you only have two days in Paris, you have to make time to see Notre Dame.
+I had been on previous trips, but this time I wanted to experience Notre Dame differently.
 I wanted to climb the 400 stairs to the top to get a close up view of the gargoyles and the bells.
-I figured since it is very centrally located on the Ile de la Cite (an island in the Seine) the view of the city would be incredible.
+Since Notre Dame is very centrally located on the Ile de la Cite (an island in the Seine), I figured the view of the city would be incredible.

 After spending a little time inside, you should head up to the top.
 While there are a lot of steps to the top, you shouldn’t be intimated.
 You don’t have to do all the stairs at once, there are some scenic breaks built in.
 There is no elevator.
 And also no toilets (so go before you get in line).

 There is a line on the south side of the church to climb the stairs.
 We arrived at about 10 am on a Sunday and ended up waiting about an hour.
 When I saw the line, I was tempted to skip it, but my boyfriend insisted we wait.
 I am glad we did.
 They let you enter in groups of 20 or so about every 10 minutes, so the line moves a lot and then will be completely stopped for a bit.